0-M/Line-Graph-View-Swift/README.md

 4) Turn off example data <br>
 5) Connect referencing outlet to graph <br>
 6) Use myGraph.addData([String], [Float]) to add meaningful data <br>

+Note: there are known issues with the customizability.
+Certain parameters simply aren't implemented yet.
+Stay tuned for updates.

 ENJOY!